jannesbrunner/lecture-devops-app/README.md

 The `Makefile` in this directory can be seen as the main entry point for this repository.
 It's meant to locally run the application in a container environment and also dispatch commands to terraform that is in control of orchestrating the AWS cloud.
 </br>

-You can use make to use the following upcoming make commands in following sections.
+You can use make to easily make use of upcoming make commands in following sections.
 If you haven't make installed, please take a look at the [makefile](Makefile) and copy paste needed commands. </br>

 ### Prerequisites